 Boats with different ratings have different delay times.
 And for any boat, each race course will result in a different delay time.
 To determine your delay time, look on the Race Committee boat to see which course is posted.
-This will be either "B", "C", "D", "E", or "F".
+This will be either "D", "E", "F", "G", "H", "i" or "J".
 On your Delay Time Table, go down the boat column to your boat, then across that line to the intersection with the column for the displayed course.
 That box shows your delay time.

-Look at the Delay Time Table (Example).
+Look at the Delay Time Table (Example) on the following page.